 An “employment board” is created to allow clients to see there “week” and visually observe their successes around paid employment.

-Clients may choose to participate in one of our “employment training” programs such as; Kyle Kitchen Seniors Lunch Program, Melissa Park Catering Program, and Java with Friends Coffee House.
+Clients may choose to participate in one of our “employment training” programs such as; Kyle Kitchen Seniors Lunch Program, and Melissa Park Catering Program.
 This allows individuals to achieve some of the skills that might be required in obtaining paid work.